Izenda7Series/docs/ui/doc_role_setup.rst

 .. figure:: /_static/images/Role_Setup_List_and_Details.png
    :width: 787px

-   Role Setup List and Details
+   Role Setup List and Details (in versions prior to v2.9.0 the available and selected data sources are represented in 2 trees)